wordswords/dotfiles/README.md

 ## Coc.vim Shortcuts on large software projects

-Coc.vim is meant to provide an approximate mapping for Visual Studio Code's plugins and IntelliSense features onto VIM9 and Neovim.
+Coc.vim (stands for Conquerer of Completion..
+I know) is meant to provide an approximate mapping for Visual Studio Code's plugins and IntelliSense features onto VIM9 and Neovim.
 It does this with various degrees of compatibility.
 Often these features are not currently documented and require prior knowledge of how the Code editor does things.
 This URL is the documentation for the Code editor:
 [https://docs.microsoft.com/en-us/visualstudio/ide/navigating-code?view=vs-2022](https://docs.microsoft.com/en-us/visualstudio/ide/navigating-code?view=vs-2022)

 This is an excellent introduction to Coc.vim's objectives: [https://samroeca.com/coc-plugin.html](https://samroeca.com/coc-plugin.html)